 Standing at 552m, Victoria Peak is the highest point on Hong Kong Island.
 It is also one of the most visited spots by tourists, and it’s not hard to see why.
-Sweeping views of the metropolis, verdant woods, easy but spectacular walks – all reachable in just eight minutes from Central by Hong Kong’s 125-year-old, gravity-defying Peak Tram.
+Sweeping views of the metropolis, verdant woods and easy but spectacular walks are all reachable in just eight minutes from Central via Hong Kong’s 125-year-old, gravity-defying Peak Tram.
 Predictably, it's become a money-making circus with restaurants and two shopping malls, but there's still magic up here if you can get past that.

 The Peak Tram's upper terminus spits you out at the Peak Tower.
 Ascend to Level 5 and you'll reach the Sky Terrace 428, so named because it stands at 428 metres above sea level.
 In Hong Kong terms, this is the top of the world and you'll be greeted with panoramic 360-degree views of Hong Kong's forest of skyscrapers, the harbour and Kowloon beyond (if you can dodge the Instagrammers and official photographer touting for business in front of the best framed view).

 If you're not bothered about the highest point, and even if you are, it's worth seeking out the Lions View Point Pavilion – a far more charming lookout with a cute Chinese pagoda and gate, bristling with lion statues.
 This is where elderly locals come to sit and enjoy the view.
 It's a signposted two-minute walk from the tram's upper terminus.